Certificate of Trust: What It Is & How It Works

 1. Write Up the Certificate

-You first need to set up a trust to obtain a trust certificate.
-You may want to work with an estate planning attorney to do so.
-There are also online estate planning services and software tools you can use to set up a trust.
+You need to set up a trust before you can obtain a trust certificate.
+Many people work with an estate planning attorney, but online estate planning services and software tools are also options.

-If you already have an existing trust, you can give the trust document to an estate planning attorney or service.
-They will review the document to gather the information for the certificate.
-Keep in mind that your state may have a specific form you must use to satisfy the necessary requirements.
+If you already have a trust, you can provide the trust document to an estate planning attorney or service.
+They will review it and gather the details needed for the certificate.
+Your state may require a specific form to meet legal requirements.

 2. Make the Document Official

-Once the certificate is written, you must have it notarized.
-You can use a public notary.
-Then you'll need to sign the document as the trust creator/grantor.
+Once the certificate is written, it must be notarized.
+You will also need to sign it as the trust creator or grantor.

 3. Updating Your Certificate

-If you make any changes to your trust, you must create a new certificate.
-Some financial institutions require this document to be renewed every year or two.
+Any change to your trust requires a new trust certificate.
+Some financial institutions also require the certificate to be renewed every one to two years.

 Planning Ahead

-Your beneficiaries could be relying on your trust assets for years after you've passed away.
-By then, they can't ask you to clarify details or approve transactions.
-By setting up a certificate, you help protect the privacy of your trust document while making instructions more straightforward for your trustee.
-As part of this significant estate planning decision, consider speaking with a financial professional and an attorney to help ensure your documents are in order.
+Your beneficiaries may rely on trust assets for years after your death.
+At that point, they cannot ask you to clarify details or approve transactions.
+A certificate helps protect the privacy of your trust while making instructions clearer for your trustee.
+When making this estate planning decision, consider speaking with a financial professional and an attorney to help ensure your documents are in order.

 Integrate trust into your retirement plan for smoother financial management.
 Start Your Free Plan